tvanpat/tvanpat/_portfolio/data_warehouse_redshift.md

 ---

 <h2> Project Background </h2>
 This project is part of the Udacity Data Engineering Nanodegree.
 For this project the fictional company Sparkify has grown past the initial databases created in the [PostgreSQL-Data-Modeling Project](https://www.descriptdata.com/portfolio/data_model_postgresql/) and now the company needs a more robust database to store the ever increasing data.
 The goal of this project is to create a database inside of AWS Redshift and populate it from log files stored in an s3 Bucket.
-This project also introduces the concept of infrastrure as code.
+This project also introduces the concept of infrastructure as code.
 Part of the project entails creating a python script to launch a new AWS Redshift cluster.

 The GitHub for this project is located here: [Redshift-Data-Warehouse-Project](https://github.com/tvanpat/redshift-data-warehouse-project)